Service providers for children with disability, ASD and other additional needs

 - Where will the service be provided – for example, via video conference, in my home, in a hospital, clinic, community centre, early learning centre or at school?
 And can I choose?

-- What support can you give my child when she moves to kindergarten, child care or school?
+- What support can you give my child when they move to kindergarten, child care or school?
 For example, will you come to kindergarten, child care or school meetings if I want you to?

 - How will you support the mainstream or community activities that my child might be involved with – for example, playgroups or sports clubs?